furrepanther/AUTO-ALL-AntiGravity/README.md

 ---

-## Acknowledgements

-This project is inspired by the original [auto-accept-agent](https://github.com/Munkhin/auto-accept-agent).
-Built with refinements and improvements for a more polished experience.
-Thank you to the open-source community for making this possible!

----

 <p align="center">
-  Made with ❤️ for the AI development community
+  Made with ❤️ for the AI development community<br/>
+  Open Source • All Features Free
 </p>